-This type of stabilizer adheres to the surface of the fabric and can be used on either the front or the back of the t-shirt.
+Press and stick stabilizer adheres to the surface of the fabric and can be used on either the front or the back of the T-shirt.

-The type shown above is water-soluble stabilizer that has a peel-off backing, allowing you to place it on the fabric like a sticker.
+One type has water-soluble stabilizer with a peel-off backing, allowing you to place it on the fabric like a sticker.
 Another type can be ironed-on to the shirt and then removed later by tearing it away.

 Hoop the Fabric Without Stretching

 Unlike hooping woven fabrics, stretchy materials (even those with stabilizer) should start with a slightly looser outer hoop.

 Place the inner hoop inside the shirt under the area you are stitching.
 Press the outer hoop over the fabric and inner hoop with even pressure, avoiding stretching the fabric.

 You'll be able to tell if the fabric has stretched or is misshapen at all by comparing it to the rest of the T-shirt.
 If it is stretched, try re-hooping it.Continue to 5 of 7 below.

 05 of 07

 Use a ball-point or round-end needle to avoid pulling and snagging the knit material of a T-shirt.
 Tapestry or counted-cross stitch needles work well.
 These needles are more likely to find their way through the knit structure of the fabric, without piercing the threads.